NdukaClara/fraudshield/README.md

 - A **consumer and loader service** that ingests and stores data in PostgreSQL.
 - A **Streamlit dashboard** for live analytics, fraud detection trends, and transaction summaries.

-This pipeline mirrors how real-world systems detect fraud signals — whether through thresholds, metadata patterns, or customer behavior — as data flows from ingestion to analytics.
+This pipeline mirrors how real-world systems detect fraud signals — whether through thresholds, metadata patterns, or customer behaviour — as data flows from ingestion to analytics.

 ---